| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 the influence of the Soviets, and we decided that something should be

+done.
+After the 1963 coup, how did U.S. policy change?
 It didn't change very much.
 The Ba'ath Party had come to control.
 We

 were very happy.
 They got rid of a lot of communists.
 A lot of them were